-7. Use of Product Identity: You agree not to Use any Product Identity, including as an indication as to compatibility, except as expressly licensed in another, independent Agreement with the owner of each element of that Product Identity.
-You agree not to indicate compatibility or co-adaptability with any Trademark or Registered Trademark in conjunction with a ownic contanting Open Game Content except as expressly licensed in another, independent Agreement with the owner of such Trademark or Registered Trademark to use of any Product Identity in Open Game Content dees not constitute a challenge to the ownership of that Product Identity.
-The owner of any Product Identity used in Open Game Content at Open Game Content and to that Product Identity.
+7. Use of Product Identity, You agree not to Use any Product Identity, including as an indication as to compatibility, except as expressly licensed in another, independent Agreement with the owner of each element of that Product Identity, You agree not to indicate compatibility or co-adoptability with any Trademark or Registered Trademark in conjunction with a work containing Open Game Content except as expressly licensed in another, independent Agreement with the owner of such Trademark or Registered Irademark.
+The use of any Product Identity in Open Game Content does not constitute a collegage to the ownership of that Product Identity.
+The owner of any Product Identity used in Open Game Content shall retain all rights, title and interest in and to that Product Identity.

-Identification: If you distribute Open Game Content You must clearly indicate which portions of the work that you are distributing are Open Game Content.
+8. Identification: If you distribute Open Game Content You must clearly indicate which portions of the work that you are distributing are Open Game Content.

-Updating the License: Wizerds or its designated Agents may publish updated versions of this License.
+9. Updating the License: Wizards or its designated Agents may publish updated versions of this License.
 You may use any authorized version of this License to copy, modify and distribute any Open Game Content originally distributed under any version of this License.

-10 Copy of this License: You MUST include a copy of this
+$10\mbox{ Copy}$ of this License: You MUST include a copy of this

-License with every copy of the Open Game Content You Distribute.
+License with every copy of the Open Game Content You Distribute

-Use of Contributor Credits: You may not market or advertise the Open Game Content using the name of any Contributor unless You have written permission from the Contributor to do so.
+11. Use of Contributor Credits: You may not market or advertise the Open Game Content using the name of any Contributor unless You have written permission from the Contributor to do so.